 Cats have a socialization period during the first weeks of life, falling between 2 and 7 weeks of age.
 During this period, they are learning what is safe and unsafe in their environment.
 Some certified cat behavior consultants, veterinary hospitals, and animal shelters even offer kitten socialization classes, often called kitten kindergarten.

 Poor socialization can result in hiding from visitors, fearing other pets, adapting slowly to new environments, and feeling fearful and aggressive with handling at veterinary visits.
 These cats are more likely to become stressed and/or fearful and start urinating out of the box, which can result in the human-animal bond being damaged and owners relinquishing their cats.

-However, well-socialized kittens who have received positive experiences around many different people, unfamiliar kittens, environments, and handling procedures are more likely to be outgoing, social, and have better coping skills, which will result in stronger human-animal bonds and less behavioral issues.
-These kittens are also more likely to receive annual veterinary care, since owners won't be afraid to take their cats.
+However, well-socialized kittens who have received positive experiences around many different people, unfamiliar kittens, environments, and handling procedures are more likely to be outgoing, social, and have better coping skills, which will result in stronger human-animal bonds and fewer behavioral issues.
+These kittens are also more likely to receive annual veterinary care, since owners won't be afraid to take their cats to the vet.

 Myth: Cats Act Out of Spite